We’re here to support family businesses during this time

 We want to hear from you!

-We are hoping to learn more about the way in which family businesses are coping through and managing the coronavirus situation.
-We’ve seen lots of positive examples and we’d love to know more!
+We’d like to hear more about the way in which family businesses are coping through the pandemic.
 Our aim is to take key learnings from your stories to help other family businesses.
 Please contact us via email initially so we can then arrange a friendly chat.

 In these fast-moving and unprecedented times, family businesses are inevitably facing some challenges.

-We’ve been heartened to see the countless examples of ways in which the family business community is pulling together and working to support one another, their staff, customers and their wider communities.
-Let’s continue in this way and show each other plenty of #coronakindness!
+We’ve been heartened to see the countless examples of ways in which the family business community has pulled together over the past 12 months and worked to support one another, staff, customers and wider communities.

-We are here to support you and your business and we can signpost you to the right help and advice, whether it be guidance for employers on how to manage the coronavirus situation at work or what financial support is available for businesses at this time.
+We continue to offer our support to you and your business and we can signpost you to the right help and advice.
 No question is too small or silly!
 We have also collated some resources and guidance documents on this page which you may find helpful.

 If there are other ways in which we can help or you have any ideas or advice for other family businesses that you’d like us to share, please get in touch via our contact page.